labdao/plex/README.md

 </p>

-PLEX is a simple client for distributed computation.
+Plex is a simple client for distributed computation.
-* 🌎 **Build once, run anywhere:** PLEX is using distributed compute and storage to run containers on a public network.
+* 🌎 **Build once, run anywhere:** Plex is using distributed compute and storage to run containers on a public network.
 Need GPUs?
 We got you covered.
-* 🔍 **Content-addressed by default:** Every file processed by PLEX has a deterministic address based on its content.
+* 🔍 **Content-addressed by default:** Every file processed by plex has a deterministic address based on its content.
 Keep track of your files and always share the right results with other scientists.
-* 🪙 **Ownernship tracking built-in** Every compute event on PLEX is mintable as an on-chain token that grants the holder rights over the newly generated data.
+* 🪙 **Ownernship tracking built-in** Every compute event on plex is mintable as an on-chain token that grants the holder rights over the newly generated data.
-* 🔗 **Strictly composable:** Every tool in PLEX has declared inputs and outputs.
+* 🔗 **Strictly composable:** Every tool in plex has declared inputs and outputs.
 Plugging together tools by other authors should be easy.

-PLEX is based on [Bacalhau](https://www.bacalhau.org/), [IPFS](https://ipfs.tech/), and inspired by the [Common Workflow Language](https://www.commonwl.org/user_guide/introduction/quick-start.html).
+Plex is based on [Bacalhau](https://www.bacalhau.org/), [IPFS](https://ipfs.tech/), and inspired by the [Common Workflow Language](https://www.commonwl.org/user_guide/introduction/quick-start.html).

 ## 🐍 Python pip package (Python 3.8+)

-1. Install Plex with pip
+1. Install plex with pip
 ```
 pip install PlexLabExchange
 ```

-2. Run Plex example in a Python file, notebook or REPL
+2. Run plex example in a Python file, notebook or REPL
 ```
 from plex import plex_run

 io_json_cid, io_json_local_filepath = plex_run('QmWdKXmSz1p3zGfHmwBb5FHCS7skc4ryEA97pPVxJCT5Wx')
 ```
-## 🚀 PLEX CLI in one minute
+## 🚀 Plex CLI in one minute

 1 .
 Install the client